mcgnly/DeveloperDocumentation/iOS/Reference.md

 ## Setup

-* Download the Relayr.framework from [https://github.com/relayr/ios-sdk/releases](https://github.com/relayr/ios-sdk/releases)
+* Download the Relayr.framework from <a href="https://github.com/relayr/ios-sdk/releases" target="_blank"> https://github.com/relayr/ios-sdk/releases </a>
 * Create a new project in XCode
 * Drag and drop the following frameworks/libraries into XCode: